eclipse-velocitas/velocitas-docs/content/en/docs/Getting Started/Tutorials/integration_tests.md

   - /docs/integration_tests.md
 ---

-To be sure that a newly created _Vehicle App_ will run together with the _Vehicle Data Broker_ and potentially other dependant _Vehicle Services_ or _Vehicle Apps_, it's essential to write integration tests together with developing the app.
+To be sure that a newly created _Vehicle App_ will run together with the _Vehicle Data Broker_ and potentially other dependant _Vehicle Services_ or _Vehicle Apps_, it's essential to write integration tests along with developing the app.

 To execute an integration test, the dependant components need to be running and accessible from the test runner.
 This guide will describe how integration tests can be written and integrated in the CI pipeline so that they are executed automatically when building the application.

 ## Quickstart

-1. Make sure that local execution of runtime components is working and started
+1. Make sure that the local execution of runtime components is working and started.
-2. Start application (Debugger or run as task)
+2. Start the application (Debugger or run as task).
-3. Extend test file `/test/integration_test.py` or create new test file
+3. Extend the test file `/test/integration_test.py` or create a new test file.
-4. Run/debug tests with Visual Studio Code Test runner
+4. Run/debug tests with the Visual Studio Code Test runner.

 ## Runtime components